sst/guide/_chapters/create-a-custom-react-hook-to-handle-form-fields.md

 2. Our Hook takes the initial state of our form fields as an object and saves it as a state variable called `fields`.

 3. It returns an array with `fields` and a function that sets the new state based on the event object.
 The only difference here is that we are using `event.target.id` (which contains the id of our form field) to store the value (`event.target.value`).
-In the case of our form the elements, the `event.target.id` is set as the the `controlId`:
+In the case of our form the elements, the `event.target.id` is set as the `controlId`:

    ``` coffee
    <FormGroup controlId="email" bsSize="large">